linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 Once you have installed the OS, you will need to take ownership of the different security components under Heads.
 The easiest way is through `OEM Factory Reset/Re-Ownership` option.

+** Note that the passphrases you will type will be echoed back to you.
+You need to accomplish this step in a safe environement **

 [EFF Diceware passphrases are recommended](https://www.rempe.us/diceware/#eff)

 The Secrets involved under Heads are the following (and their recommended lengths):